NREL/EnergyPlus/doc/src/docs/EngineeringReference/12-AlternativeModeling.md

 input object.
 RoomAir modeling was added to EnergyPlus starting with Version 1.2.
-Although there are many types of analyses (comfort, indoor air quality, etc) that might benefit from localized modeling of how room ir varies across space, only the *temperature* distribution of room air within the zone is currently addressed in EnergyPlus.
+Although there are many types of analyses (comfort, indoor air quality, etc) that might benefit from localized modeling of how room ir varies across space, most for the room air models in EnergyPlus only address the distribution of *temperature* within the zone.
 This allows surface heat transfer and air system heat balance calculations to be made taking into account natural thermal stratification of air and different types of intentional air distribution designs such as under-floor and side-wall displacement ventilation that purport to extract room air at higher-than-mean temperatures.
+The exception is the RoomAirflowNetwork model, which integrates the AirflowNetwork model.
 Note that EnergyPlus does **not** have completely general methods of modeling room air that are applicable to every conceivable type of airflow that might occur in a zone.
 Such models (e.g. RANS-CFD) are too computationally expensive to use with EnergyPlus